We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 This recipe gives you a generous 15 cookies, but if you want to make a double batch, I believe they would freeze well!
 In the back of my mind I keep thinking I will batch cook a bunch of Trim Healthy Mama desserts and stockpile them in the freezer.
 So far, . . . that hasn’t happened!
 Ha!

-So what do you need for these Low Carb Peanut Butter Cookies?
+How do you make Low Carb Peanut Butter Cookies?

 If you are a peanut butter fan, be sure to check out some of my other peanut butter recipes!